AdemCatamak/MessageStorage/ReadMe.md

  **Usage**

-You have the required dependencies to register your messages and jobs on SqlServer by downloading MessageStorage.Db.MsSql nuget package.
+You have the required dependencies to register your messages and jobs on SqlServer by downloading MessageStorage.SqlServer nuget package.

-You can access extension methods that help you with Microsoft.DependencyInjection by using MessageStorage.Db.MsSql.DI nuget package.
-By using this nuget package, you can manage MessageStorage.Db.MsSql dependencies.
+You can access extension methods that help you with Microsoft.DependencyInjection by using MessageStorage.SqlServer.DI.Extension nuget package.
+By using this nuget package, you can manage MessageStorage.SqlServer dependencies.

  **Sample Startup**

  ```
-services.AddJobProcessorHostedService();

-var dbRepositoryConfiguration = new DbRepositoryConfiguration(connectionStr);

-services.AddSingleton<Handler,AccountEventHandler>();
-services.AddSingleton<Handler,AccountCreatedEventHandler>();
+services.AddMessageStorageHostedService();

-services.AddMessageStorage(collection =>
+services.AddMessageStorage(messageStorage =>
 {
+    messageStorage.UseSqlServer(connectionStr)
+                  .UseHandlers((handlerManager, provider) =>
+                               {
+                                   // Handler without dependency
+                                   handlerManager.TryAddHandler(new HandlerDescription<AccountEventHandler>
+                                                                    (() => new AccountEventHandler()));

+                                   // Handler with dependency
+                                   handlerManager.TryAddHandler(new HandlerDescription<AccountCreatedEventHandler>
-        collection.AddMessageStorageSqlServerClient(dbRepositoryConfiguration, provider => provider.GetServices<Handler>());
+                                                                    (() =>
-        collection.AddSqlServerJobProcessor(dbRepositoryConfiguration, provider => provider.GetServices<Handler>(), provider =>provider.GetRequiredService<ILogger<IJobProcessor>>());
-        collection.AddMessageStorageSqlServerMonitor(dbRepositoryConfiguration);
+                                                                     {
+                                                                         var x = provider.GetRequiredService<AccountDbContext>();
+                                                                         return new AccountCreatedEventHandler(x);
+                                                                     })
+                                                               );
                                });
+})
+        .WithJobProcessor();

  ```

-`AddMessageStorageSqlServerClient` method lets you introduce SqlServer is used for system's data storage.
+`UseSqlServer` method lets you introduce SqlServer is used for system's data storage.

+`UseHandlers` method lets you introduce Handlers that is used.

-`AddSqlServerJobProcessor` method lets you introduce a predefined background service to the system.
+`WithJobProcessor` method lets you introduce a predefined background service to the system.
 This service fetches tasks from db and executes.

-`AddMessageStorageSqlServerMonitor` method lets you introduce monitor object for SqlServer.
-Monitor allow you take count of jobs those are saved into db.
+`AddMessageStorageHostedService` method inject one hosted service which execute all injected background services.

-After these steps, you can use the object that is an implementation of `IMessageStorageDbClient` interface.
+After these steps, you can use the object that is an implementation of `IMessageStorageClient` interface.

 __Example of registering user (with entity-framework) and saving AccountCreatedEvent message in the same transaction.__

 ```
-public AccountController(IMessageStorageDbClient messageStorageDbClient, AccountDbContext accountDbContext)
+public AccountController(IMessageStorageClient messageStorageClient, AccountDbContext accountDbContext)
 {
-    _messageStorageDbClient = messageStorageDbClient;
+    _messageStorageClient = messageStorageClient;
     _accountDbContext = accountDbContext;
 }